Non-abelian reciprocity laws and higher Brauer-Manin obstructions: Non-abelian reciprocity laws as obstruction maps

 \begin{example}[Relative Malcev \'etale homotopy types] As in Examples \ref{exhtpy} and \ref{exhtpy2}, we may consider \'etale homotopy types in place of fundamental groups.
-Take a locally Noetherian Deligne--Mumford stack $X$ over $\sO_{F,\Sigma}$, a geometric point $\bar{x}$ and a Zariski-dense representation $\rho\co \pi_1^{\et}(X,\bar{x}) \to S(\Ql)$ to a pro-reductive pro-algebraic group $S$, let $R$ be the Zariski closure of $\rho(\pi_1^{\et}(\bar{X},\bar{x}))$, and set $T:= S/R$.
+Take a smooth Deligne--Mumford stack $X$ over $\sO_{F,\Sigma}$ admitting a smooth relative compactification, a geometric point $\bar{x}$ and a Zariski-dense representation $\rho\co \pi_1^{\et}(X,\bar{x}) \to S(\Ql)$ to a pro-reductive pro-algebraic group $S$, let $R$ be the Zariski closure of $\rho(\pi_1^{\et}(\bar{X},\bar{x}))$, and set $T:= S/R$.

 Now set $\Pi_n$ to be the simplicial topological group given by the homotopy fibre product

 where $U= \Ru G(\bar{X}_{\et}, \bar{x})^{R,\mal}$.

 The formula of Example \ref{modularex4} then gives a tower of spaces $\{X(\bA_F^{\in \Sigma})_n\}_n$ and an associated non-abelian spectral sequence